Deploy Production PostgreSQL - GKE

 By default, Hydrolix provisions a single internal PostgreSQL pod to store the catalog.
-Where production scales are required with the best performance it is suggested to use either an external instance of PostgreSQL or a Kubernetes hosted version of Postgres that is high availability (Crunchydata).
-This page describes how both these options can used in running a Hydrolix deployment on GKE.
+Where production scales are required, use either an external instance of PostgreSQL or a Kubernetes hosted, high-availability PostgreSQL like CloudNativePG v1.25.
+This page describes how these options can be used in running a Hydrolix deployment on GKE.

 Potential Unrecoverable Data Loss - Please read.

-If you have been loading data and this is a migration, do not proceed unless you fully understand the migration process.
+If you have been loading data and this is a migration, don't proceed unless you fully understand the migration process.
 Catalog loss can lead to data becoming unrecoverable.
-To migrate an existing deployment it is strongly suggested to talk to Hydrolix support and review the following page Migrate to External PostgreSQL.
+To migrate an existing deployment it's strongly suggested to talk to Hydrolix support and review the following page Migrate to External PostgreSQL.

 metadata: